qtile/qtile/docs/manual/install/index.rst

 dbus/gobject
 ------------

-Until someone comes along and writes an asyncio-based dbus library, qtile will depend on ``python-dbus`` to interact with dbus.
+Until someone comes along and writes an asyncio-based dbus library, lavinder will depend on ``python-dbus`` to interact with dbus.
 This means that if you want to use things like notification daemon or mpris widgets, you'll need to install python-gobject and python-dbus.
 Qtile will run fine without these,